 In terms of thickness, medium plates refer to steel plates that are 10.0-25.0mm thick, plates that are 25.0-60.0mm thick are referred to as thick plates, and plates thicker than 60.0mm are referred to as extra thick plates.

-In order to cut high-quality thick stainless steel, stainless steel product manufacturers need to fully understand the laser cutting processes.
+For the purpose of cutting high-quality thick stainless steel, it’s essential for stainless steel product manufacturers to have a complete understanding of the laser cutting process.